European Mountain Ash

 Deciduous, Trees, Decorative fruit or berries

-Native to Europe to western Asia and Siberia; naturalized in North America.
-To 20–40 ft. tall (or taller), 15–25 ft.wide.
+Tree, native to Europe to western Asia and Siberia; naturalized in North America.
+Grows to 20–40 ft. tall (or taller) and 15–25 ft. wide.
 Sharply rising branches form a dense, oval to round crown.
-Leaves are 5–9 in. long,with 9–15 leaflets; they are dull green above, gray green below, turning tawny yellow to reddish in autumn.
+Leaves are 5–9 in. long, with 9–15 leaflets; they are dull green above, gray green below, turning tawny yellow to reddish in autumn.
 Orange-red fruit.

 Eastern U.S. natives, black raspberries (Rubus occidentalis), also called b...

 Native to 5,000–11,000-ft. elevations in northern Arizona, Utah, Nevada, and Southern California...